How to Fake Multiply by a Gaussian Matrix: Proof of Theorem

-We will use the following measures of distance between two distribution in the proof of our main theorem (Theorem~\ref{thm:main}) as well as the proof of Theorem~\ref{thm:simple}. \begin{definition}[Kullback-Leibler divergence] The Kullback-Leibler (KL) divergence between two random variables $P, Q$ with probability density functions $p(x), q(x)\in \R^d$ is given by $D_{KL}(P||Q)=\int_{\R^d} p(x)\ln \frac{p(x)}{q(x)}dx$ \end{definition}
+We will use the following measures of distance between two distribution in the proof of Theorem~\ref{thm:main}. \begin{definition}[Kullback-Leibler divergence] The Kullback-Leibler (KL) divergence between two random variables $P, Q$ with probability density functions $p(x), q(x)\in \R^d$ is given by $D_{KL}(P||Q)=\int_{\R^d} p(x)\ln \frac{p(x)}{q(x)}dx$ \end{definition}

 \begin{definition}[Total variation distance] The total variation distance between two random variables $P, Q$ with probability density functions $p(x), q(x)\in \R^d$ is given by $D_{TV}(P, Q)=\frac1{2}\int_{\R^d} |p(x)-q(x)|dx$. \end{definition} \begin{theorem}[Pinsker's inequality] For any two random variables $P, Q$ with probability density functions $p(x), q(x)\in \R^d$ one has $D_{TV}(P, Q)\leq \sqrt{\frac1{2}D_{KL}(P||Q)}$. \end{theorem}